dakotarawlings/dakota_data_science_projects/README.md

 ## Learn More about me

-You can learn more about my research and my publications at the following links:
+You can learn more about me at the following links

 1. [LinkedIn profile](https://www.linkedin.com/in/dakotarawlings/)
 2. [Google Scholar profile](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=X_x46vUAAAAJ)